 I regularly interact with commercial growers, Cornell Cooperative Extension Educators, farm consultants, associated industry representatives, Master Gardeners, and homeowners at meetings and field days, and through email and telephone correspondence.
 I have published numbered extension publications on organic apple production and hard cider.
 My outreach activities also include websites, blogs, and social media tools.

 As an educator, it is my responsibility to engage students in a dialogue that builds dynamic problem-solving skills and fosters critical thinking.
 To accomplish this, I believe it is important to provide a diversity of instructional tools and methods to match the diversity of the student body so that learning is accessible by and achievable for all students.
 I am committed to helping students learn how to imagine and construct novel approaches to solving problems and work effectively alone and within groups.
 As a researcher with varied interests and experience, I cover a broad range of topics in my courses.
-I will be teaching Ecological Orchard Management (HORT 4450) in Spring 2017.
+I teach Ecological Orchard Management (PLHRT 4450) in the Spring Semester of odd years; Fruit Crop Physiology (PLHRT 4500) in the Spring Semester of even years; and Cider Production (VIEN/FDSC 2340 (Lec)/4340 (Lab) every Spring Semester.